levon003/levon003.github.io/_posts/2024-10-07-python-wrapping.md

 excerpt: "The Python package Langfuse uses Wrapt to intercept calls to module functions."
 ---

-The Python package Langfuse provides a [drop-in replacement for the `openai` module](https://langfuse.com/docs/integrations/openai/python/get-started).
-To use it, you can just update your import statements:
+The Python SDK for [Langfuse](https://langfuse.com/) provides a ["drop-in replacement" for the `openai` module](https://langfuse.com/docs/integrations/openai/python/get-started).
+To use it, you just update your import statements:

 ```diff
 - import openai
 + from langfuse.openai import openai
 ```

-Then, you use the `openai` module like normal and it monitors and logs your calls to a server for later analysis.
+Then, you use the `openai` module like normal and it monitors and logs your function calls to a server for later analysis.

-This approach uses a `import-from` statement, so there must be a module with the name `openai` assigned in the module `langfuse.openai`.
+This approach uses an `import-from` statement, so there must be a module with the name `openai` assigned in the module `langfuse.openai`.

 If we look at [the code](https://github.com/langfuse/langfuse-python/blob/37d0632b65a48803adfdba4c852a2b0b5dfd3d88/langfuse/openai.py#L39), we indeed see that the name is defined (via import):